4 Principles You can Employ Now

 As you think strategically about keeping your first-rate talent for years to come, the four principles above should give you a firm foundation.
 First, from the job description and interview onward, always present your talent with a crystal-clear vision of their role in your company.
 Second, resist the temptation to monitor and micromanage your best talent, and let them know you trust them to consistently make you and the whole company proud.
 Third, give them frequent, high-level recognition at every opportunity.
 Fourth and finally, no matter how good they are at a task, if it doesn't challenge them, give them one that will.

-If you're company is struggling with retaining top talent and want to learn more, please register for our upcoming webinar, "Attracting and Engaging Talent: A Strategy to Win" in Platinum Group's free Human Capital Management and Business Enrichment Webinar Series.
-This webinar will discuss in depth:
+If your company is struggling with retaining top talent and want to learn more, please view this recording of our webinar, "Attracting and Engaging Talent: A Strategy to Win" in Platinum Group's free Human Capital Management and Business Enrichment Webinar Series.

 - Highlight tactics that can support your engagement strategy